Rolled Cookie Cutter Cookies

 Plain Cookies, a recipe from a friend whose been making cookies for our troops in Afghanistan

 Our daughter grew up with this tradition of making cookies with her Aunts before every holidays.
 They will get together at my sister-in-law's home and spent the day making cookies.
-My sister-in-law will set a date before that special day, would it be Christmas, Valentine's Day, Easter; whatever it might be, they will bake bunches of cookies to be used for the party.
+My sister-in-law will set a date before that special day, would it be Christmas, Valentine's Day, Easter; or whatever it might be.
+They will bake bunches of cookies to be used for the party.
 My daughter always look forward to this tradition.
 She loves spending time with her Aunts and create memories every year.

 My daughter's other Aunt gave her a recipe that was given to her by her best friend.
 The recipe was so simple that my ten-year-old daughter can handle baking it herself.
 We all like this recipe because of it's soft texture and very delicious flavor.

 Last February, my sister-in-law was able to bring my daughter to her friend's home to decorate the cookies she made for the troops in Afghanistan.
 Indeed it was a fun time for my daughter to join her aunt decorating cookies for our soldiers abroad.
 She was given a few cookies to take home.
 We all like the flavor of the cookies.
 Our young baker told us that she would like to make the same cookies for us if we will provide for the ingredients.